catatnight/docker-postfix/README.md

 docker-postfix
 ==============

+**Note** This project is forked from [catatnight/docker-postfix](https://github.com/catatnight/docker-postfix) to provide the same functionality with updated packages.

-run postfix with smtp authentication (sasldb) in a docker container.
+Run postfix with smtp authentication (sasldb) in a docker container.
 TLS and OpenDKIM support are optional.

 ## Requirement